xioxin/BalatroMods/README.md

 ## UltraHand

 ### Introduction
 Click on the card in the collection menu to spawn, ignoring the card count limit.
+Supports Joker, Tarot, Planet and Spectral.

 ### How to use
 1. Open the collection menu.